meganbeek98/Regex-17/regex-17/Develop/gist-template.md

 # Regex (with Email Addresses)

-Introductory paragraph
-# Regular expression (known as RegEx) is a pattern of characters used to validate character combinations being read inside of coding languages.
+# -- "Regular Expression" (known as RegEx) is a pattern of characters used to validate character combinations being read inside of different coding languages.
 This tutorial shows a breakdown of a RegEx for an email address...

 ## Summary
 A RegEx for emails uses specific characters to encode the input address.
 Below is our example: <br/>